 Arrival & Departure

 Please plan on arriving at least one day prior to your trip departure.
 Day one of your itinerary starts at 7:45 AM or 8:00 AM depending on your hotel.
 Your trip ends with a drop-off at either the Fresno airport 1:00 PM or your area hotel 1:30 PM.
 Please book your flights for after 3:00 PM out of Fresno Airport.

-Hiking: 1 to 7 miles per hike, easy to strenuous in difficulty on varying terrain (dirt trails, smooth granite, wet stone, etc.) The longest day of hiking will take place on Day 2 (with a 5 mile hike in the morning and 4 mile hike in the afternoon), but will include many opportunities to rest and/or hike at a leisurely pace.
+Hiking: 1 to 5 miles per hike, easy to strenuous in difficulty on varying terrain (dirt trails, smooth granite, wet stone, etc.) Sometimes multiple hikes will be done in one day.

 Rock Climbing: Introductory class on the basics of climbing.
 No experience necessary – shoes, rope, harnesses, and instruction provided by professional rock climbing instructor.